cobbler/cobbler/docs/cobbler-conf.rst

 ldap_*
 ======
 Configuration options if using the authn_ldap module.
-See the the Wiki for details.
+See the Wiki for details.
 This can be ignored if you are not using LDAP for WebUI/XMLRPC authentication.

 defaults: